New France: Religion

-The second article of the charter of the Compagnie des Cent-Associés stated that New France could only be Roman Catholic.
+The second article of the charter of the Compagnie des Cent-Associés stated that New France could only be Catholic.
 This resulted in Huguenots facing legal restrictions to enter the colony when Cardinal Richelieu transferred the control of the colony to Compagnie des Cent-Associés in 1627.
 Protestantism was then outlawed in France and all its overseas possessions by the Edict of Fontainebleau in 1685.
 In spite of that, approximately 15,000 Protestants settled in New France by using socioeconomic pretexts while at the same time concealing their religious background.

 The Huguenots (a name used to designate French-Speaking Protestants) were a mercantile group, originating from the coastal cities of North-Western France, and had a significant impact on the early development of New France, especially in the regions of Quebec and Acadia, where many people still hold Huguenot surnames to this day.
 Huguenots were famous for their large and interconnected trading and communication network that spanned throughout France, and most of her colonies.
-This network was also known for trading with the Dutch Republic, and the Kingdom of England; two of France’s most important rivals, that also happened to be protestant nations.
+This network was also known for trading with the Dutch Republic, and the Kingdom of England; two of France's most important rivals, that also happened to be Protestant nations.

 Initially, King Henri IV recognised Protestants as a significant minority within France, and allowed them a certain degree of freedom within their religion.
 After several years of various skirmishes within Metropolitan France, the Huguenots were deemed to not be "faithful servants of the king", and their mercantile powers stripped, their trading network disbanded, and widespread governmental persecutory policies were enacted both within mainland France and Nouvelle France.
-In 1661, Louis XVI was able to enact self-rule as his regency ended, and he instituted a variety of anti-protestant conventions throughout the greater French Empire.
+In 1661, Louis XIV was able to enact self-rule as his regency ended, and he instituted a variety of anti-Protestant conventions throughout the greater French Empire.
 Under these new rules, Protestant children were forcibly converted to Catholicism, implemented direct governmental jurisdiction over what were formerly Huguenot-controlled trade routes, and labelled the Protestant communities throughout Nouvelle France (specifically Quebec and Acadia) as significant threats to the colonies, as they might sympathise with English Protestants competing in the same areas and trades.
 Eventually, Protestants were banned from settling in Nouvelle France, and the existing ones were only allowed to "summer" in the colonies, not "winter" there.